MetPX/sarracenia/doc/sr_watch.1.rst

 So far, the discussion has been about the time to notice the file exists.
 Another consideration is the time to post files once they have been noticed.
 Here there are tradeoffs based on the checksum algorithm chosen.
-The most robust choice is the default: s or SHA-512.
-When using the s sum method, the entire file will be read in order to calculate it's checksum, which is likely to determine the time to posting.
-Thse sum will used by downstream consumers to determine whether the file being announced is new, or one that has already been seen.
+The most robust choice is the default: *s* or SHA-512.
+When using the *s* sum method, the entire file will be read in order to calculate it's checksum, which is likely to determine the time to posting.
+The check sum will used by downstream consumers to determine whether the file being announced is new, or one that has already been seen, and is really handy.

-For smaller files, checksum calculation time is negligeable, but it is generally true that bigger files take longer to post.
-When using the shim library method, the same process that wrote the file is the one calculating the checksum, the likelihood of the file data being in a locally accessible cache is quite high, so it should be as inexpensive as possible.
-It should also be noted that the sr_watch/sr_cpost processes are single threaded, while when sr_post, or the shim library are in use, there can be as many processes posting files as there are file writers.
+**For smaller files, checksum calculation time is negligeable, but it is generally true that bigger files take longer to post.** When **using the shim library** method, the same process that wrote the file is the one **calculating the checksum**, the likelihood of the file data being in a locally accessible cache is quite high, so it **is as inexpensive as possible**.
+It should also be noted that the sr_watch/sr_cpost **directory watching processes are single threaded, while when user jobs call sr_post, or use the shim library, there can be as many processes posting files as there are file writers.**

 To shorten posting times, one can select *sum* algorithms that do not read the entire file, such as *N* (SHA-512 of the file name only), but then one loses the ability to differentiate